CobaltTarantula/startup/README.md

 * Ability to choose between translating to or from Morse code
 * Morse code key page available to consult
 * Top scores recorded and displayed
-* top players recorded and displayed
+* Top players recorded and displayed
 ## Technologies
 * HTML - Login page, Morse Code Key page, Game menu, Game page 1 (English to Morse), Game page 2 (Morse to English), scoring page.
 * CSS - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
 Little animation for scoring page.
 Sounds coordinated to morse letters to match the rhythm.